Bourbon Maple Glazed Carrots

 This Glazed Carrots Recipe is easy and elegant and you’ll want seconds and thirds!

-Glazing carrots is such an easy way to turn a normal vegetable side dish into something company-worthy!
-And this recipe doesn’t require any gourmet maple syrup to make it.
+- Glazing carrots is such an easy way to turn a normal vegetable side dish into something company-worthy!

 Maple Glazed Carrots

-This fancy cooked carrots recipe can definitely be reserved for dinner guests or family holiday dinners, but they’re so easy to make, but I wouldn’t recommend it.
+This fancy cooked carrots recipe can definitely be reserved for dinner guests or family holiday dinners, but they’re so easy to make, you can make them any day of the year.
 These carrots are a super simple side dish that takes a little extra time to cook.

 Reducing the glaze takes about 30 minutes after already having to cook the carrots.
 But besides the extra step, there’s nothing complicated about these glazed carrots.
 And if you ask my hubby, he’d tell you they were worth the wait!